colah/NN-Topology-Post/index.md

 The tricky part is in understanding how we go from one to another.
 Thankfully, neural network layers have nice properties that make this very easy.

 There are a variety of different kinds of layers used in neural networks.
 We will talk about tanh layers for a concrete example.
-A tanh layer $\tanh(Ax+b)$ consists of:
+A tanh layer $\tanh(Wx+b)$ consists of:

-(1) A linear transformation by the matrix $A$
-(2) A translation by the vector $b$
+(1) A linear transformation by the "weight" matrix $W$ (2) A translation by the vector $b$
 (3) Point-wise application of tanh.